-There are 5 user-definable "passwords" that provide the user with access to related APU parameters or submenus.
+In each channel, there are 6 user-definable "passwords" that provide the user with access to related APU parameters or submenus.
 For instance, the "GAIN" password provides users with access to the gain setting.
 After entering the password, "GAIN," users can make adjustments to the setting as desired.
 The defaults for these 6 parameter passwords are:

 - GAIN

 - SETUP

 - HIST

 - STATUS

 - VERSION

+- CHA/CHB

 Each password, and its associated parameters, is explained in detail in the following pages.
-Factory default settings for fence line were chosen based upon the performance of an FD348R APU used in tandem with a seven foot chain link fence having a three-strand barbed wire outrigger.
+Factory default settings for fence line settings were chosen based upon the performance of an FD340 Series APU used in tandem with a seven foot chain link fence having a three-strand barbed wire outrigger.